 Dangerous drinking and drug use can affect all aspects of a student's life.
 ACES is devoted to promoting and developing opportunities for students to increase existing knowledge and skills necessary to make healthy and responsible choices regarding alcohol and other drugs.

 ACES is a multidisciplinary program coordinated through the University Counseling Center.
-It addresses the needs of individuals who want to be informed about the facts regarding substance use, may themselves be struggling with alcohol or other drugs issues, or are concerned or impacted by someone else's behaviors and wish to help.
+It addresses the needs of individuals who want to be informed about the facts regarding substance use, may themselves be struggling with alcohol or other drugs issues, want to explore ways to have fun and enjoy life without substances, or are concerned or impacted by someone else's behaviors and wish to help.
 The program has three main areas of focus: 1) prevention and education, 2) intervention, and 3) recovery.

 Our staff provides prevention and educational presentations on campus to various groups and organizations.
 The presentations can be tailored to specific needs and may be requested by using the contact information listed below.
 We also facilitate alcohol and marijuana education groups.
 These groups were developed for students who have had their first alcohol or marijuana offense and are required to attend an educational group as a part of their legal or university sanction.

-The ACES office also supports daily on-campus 12-Step Meetings for students in recovery.
-These meetings are offered daily and are held at our office at 10383 B 42nd Avenue.
-These groups are open to students and faculty, staff, and community members.
-The most current schedule can be found on our website at gvsu.edu/aces/.
+The ACES office also supports 12-Step Meetings for students in recovery.
+For the most up-to-date information about 12-step meetings, visit our website at gvsu.edu/aces/.
 We also provide current listings of other local recovery services and agencies.

 The Veterans Network is a proven, decentralized approach to providing support services and resources to active service members, military veterans, Guard/Reservists, and family members.
 The Veterans Network provides training for faculty and staff members; provides outreach with community and governmental agencies; coordinates events for military veterans; and maintains a comprehensive website.
 Additionally, the Veterans Network provides support and assistance to Grand Valley State University's Chapter of the Student Veterans of America (SVA) in creating a channel for student veterans to connect with, and support one another.